 This is where things get exciting and you start to launch website improvements based on the insights you have gathered using Hotjar.
 But to ensure greatest chances of increasing your website sales or leads, you need to know how to best turn the insights into ideas, and know what to launch first for biggest impact.

 Now that you have created some excellent insights from your findings in part two, next you need to turn these into ideas for website improvement and A/B test ideas (if you have enough traffic).
 To help you prioritize, here are the key things you need to list for each idea:

 - A short descriptive name for your improvement idea.

-- A hypothesis and insight for each idea (the reason why you think it will have a good impact).
+- A hypothesis for each idea (the reason why you think it will have a good impact).

 - Estimate the likely impact the idea would have on increasing conversions and sales (ranked 1 to 10, with 10 being highest potential).

 - List how much traffic each page gets relating to each idea – the more the better (ranked 1 to 10, with 10 being highest traffic).

 - Estimate how easy the idea would be to launch in terms of design and development (rank 1 to 10, with 10 being easiest).